Kavis441/Kavis441.github.io/_pages/about.md

 [**Khmer Document Retrieval**](https://nimol89.github.io/kse/)

 For Khmer documents, an effective tool is needed to extract essential keywords and facilitate accurate searches.
 Despite the daily generation of significant Khmer content, Cambodians struggle to find necessary documents due to the lack of an effective semantic searching tool.
-We developed tools for search engines, and keyword extraction.
+We developed tools for search engines and keyword extraction.
   **Task for project and papers**
 - [Khmer Search Engine with AI (Comming soon)])
 - [Khmer Search Engine with Ontology and Semantic Matching](https://arxiv.org/html/2406.09320v1)